ShohorabHShawon/VS-Code-Dark-Theme/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for "Dark Theme Extension".
+3. Search for "B3ast Dark Theme".
-4. Click "Install" to add the theme to your editor.
+4. Click "Install" to add the theme to your editor. or you can install the theme directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ShohorabHShawon.b3ast).

 ## Usage